pyralspite413/CS1632_Fall2021/exercises/1/README.md

 boundary values as well as interior values in your test cases.
 As we learned, this is where most of the defects will reside!

+## Format

+You will write a short report that includes the test plan that you created as well as your defect report.
+Please use the [ReportTemplate.docx](ReportTemplate.docx) file provided in this directory to write your report.
+If you don't have a .docx compatible word processor, that's perfectly fine as long as you follow the same organization.
+A PDF version of the file is at [ReportTemplate.pdf](ReportTemplate.pdf).

+The report should start with a cover page with:
+* The names of the people in the group

+Write a short introduction that includes:
+* IDENTIFIER of one edge case and why you think it is an edge case.
+* IDENTIFIER of one corner case and why you think it is a corner case.

+ON A NEW PAGE, a traceability matrix should be provided mapping the test cases with their associated requirements.
+Remember that all requirements should map to AT LEAST ONE test case, and all test cases should map to AT LEAST ONE requirement.

+ON A NEW PAGE, a list of the actual test cases should follow.
+You may name them any way you wish, but please be consistent.
+Please write them out in this format -

+	IDENTIFIER:
+	TEST CASE:
+	PRECONDITIONS:
+	EXECUTION STEPS:
+	POSTCONDITIONS:

+ON A NEW PAGE, list at least two defects found.
+The defects should follow the defect reporting template:

+	IDENTIFIER:
+	SUMMARY:
+	DESCRIPTION:
+	REPRODUCTION STEPS:
+	EXPECTED BEHAVIOR:
+	OBSERVED BEHAVIOR:

 ## Submission

-Please note that the submission of this exercise takes the place of the attendance check for this in-class exercise.
 Submission will be reflected on your participation grade.
 As long as the submission shows any amount of reasonable work was done (that is, you don't get a 0 on GradeScope), it will count.
 On the other hand, the actual score you get on GradeScope will not count towards your grade.
 It's there only for feedback purposes and help you do Deliverable 1 better.
 This applies to all future exercises.

-Please use the [ReportTemplate.docx](ReportTemplate.docx) file provided in this directory to write your report.
-If you don't have a .docx compatible word processor, that's perfectly fine as long as you follow the same organization.
-A PDF version of the file is at [ReportTemplate.pdf](ReportTemplate.pdf).
-Please make sure that the traceability matrix, test cases, and defects are on seperate pages.
-You will be submitting to GradeScope in PDF format.
-When you submit, you will be asked to assign pages in the PDF file to each rubric item:
-1. Traceability Matrix, 2.
-Test Cases, and 3.
-Defects.

 Each pairwise group shall do *one* submission to GradeScope to the **Exercise 1** link, by *one member* of the group.
 The submitting member shall press the